zonca/zonca.github.io-source/content/2015-04-02-jupyterhub-hpc.md

 * <http://tmpnb.org>

-This service creates temporary Jupyter Notebooks on the fly.
+This service by Rackspace creates temporary Jupyter Notebooks on the fly.
 If you click on `Welcome.ipynb`, you can see an example Notebook.

-The purpose of this project is to have a web interface to access Jupyter Notebooks that are running on computing nodes of a Supercomputer.
+The purpose of my project is to have a web interface to access Jupyter Notebooks that are running on computing nodes of a Supercomputer.
 So that users can access the environment and data on a Supercomputer from their browser and run data-intensive processing.